Search

 1. Data Discovery

 The process starts by finding and listing all data sources in the company – this includes databases, systems for files, storage in the cloud, and applications from outside parties.
+The detailed map shows where important and private data is kept, such as personal details, money records, business ideas, or intellectual property.

 2. Data Classification

 Once discovered, data is categorized based on its sensitivity and importance.
 This classification, often aligned with regulatory compliance requirements, helps to decide which data protection actions are most important.
+High-risk data, such as medical records or credit card numbers, demands more stringent safeguards than less sensitive information.

 3. Data Flow Mapping

 DSPM goes beyond static data location, visualizing how it moves within the infrastructure.
 It maps how sensitive data flows between servers, databases, and software, revealing potential weak points and access paths.
+This visual representation helps us understand the patterns of data transfer and possible areas that are not strong enough.

 4. Risk Assessment

-Armed with data flow insights, DSPM tool identifies potential risks and vulnerabilities—think unauthorized access, data leaks, or even the lack of encryption.
+Armed with data flow insights, DSPM identifies potential risks and vulnerabilities—think unauthorized access, data leaks, or even the lack of encryption.

 It looks for:

-• Misconfigurations: Missing security settings leaving data vulnerable (unsecured cloud storage, unpatched systems, weak encryption).
+• Misconfigurations: Missing security settings, leaving data vulnerable (unsecured cloud storage, unpatched systems, weak encryption).

 • Overentitlements: Users have more access than needed, increasing the attack surface.